kubernetes/cloud-provider-openstack/docs/openstack-cloud-controller-manager/expose-applications-using-loadbalancer-type-service.md

   Member subnet ID of the load balancer created.

+- `loadbalancer.openstack.org/node-address-type`

+  The node address type to use when selecting the IP address for load balancer pool members.
+By default, InternalIP is preferred over ExternalIP.
+Set to `ExternalIP` to reverse this priority, which is useful when nodes have multiple interfaces and the member subnet corresponds to the ExternalIP network.

+  Default: InternalIP is tried first, then ExternalIP.

+  Possible values: `ExternalIP`

 - `loadbalancer.openstack.org/network-id`

   The network ID which will allocate virtual IP for loadbalancer.